wireapp/wire-server/docs/src/how-to/administrate/users.rst

    kubectl port-forward svc/brig 9999:8080

-Terminal two: Search for your user by name or handle or a prefix of that handle or name:
+Terminal two: Search user by name or handle or a prefix of that handle or name:

 .. code:: sh